undefined

 Gain access to financial support to cover the costs of agriculture business planning, skills development and awareness training.

-• Business Planning assistance may cover up to 60% of eligible expenditure, capped at $10,000 per applicant per year, and $6,000 per business plan project annually.
+• Up to 60% of eligible business planning costs, maximum $10,000 per applicant per year; maximum $6,000 per year for an eligible business plan project.

-• For Agricultural Organizations, up to 80% of costs are covered for training events, with a maximum of $12,500 per project and $25,000 per applicant each fiscal year.
+• Up to 80% of eligible costs for training events or delegate travel for agricultural organizations, with a maximum of $12,500 per training project and $25,000 per applicant per year.

-• Participation in strategic events and projects promoting new training or management concepts, embracing new technology, investigative travel, skills development, and evaluating innovative activities.
+• Participation in strategic events and projects focused on new training, management concepts, or technology adoption.

-• Specialized training for farm managers or their employees in areas like management, marketing, human resource management, production, value-added, innovation, or technology.
+• Specialized training for farm managers and employees in areas such as management, marketing, production, and innovation.

 $ 20,000